 NOTE 4: These IEs are mandatory when regulatory requirements request that the user has to be informed if the personal data are collected by the application and how they are treated.

-8.2.1.3.2 DC Application and profile configuration response
+8.2.1.3.2 DC application and profile configuration response

-Table 8.2.1.3.2-1 describes information elements for the DC Application and profile configuration response from the MMTel Enabler Server.
+Table 8.2.1.3.2-1 describes information elements for the DC application and profile configuration response from the MMTel Enabler Server.